The Ultimate Moving Checklist for Families

 Set Up Childcare, Schools, Summer Camps, Swim Lessons

-Since there are often deadlines associated with schools and camps, you’ll want to figure out childcare as soon as you know where you are going.
+Since there are deadlines associated with schools and camps, you’ll want to figure out childcare as soon as you know where you are going.

 While public schools usually have to take you as long as you live within the boundaries, you can start organizing registration paperwork, such as proof of residence and health forms.
 You might also need to arrange for your child’s current school records to be transferred to the new school district.